mikeoliphant/FaustVst/README.md

 process = hgroup("Stereo Gain/Pan", hgroup("Gain/Pan", gain_pan) : hgroup("Output", (left_meter, right_meter)));
 ```

+# Installation and requirements

+FaustVst is currently Windows-only.

+FaustVst requires that you have Faust installed.
+It expects the Faust compiler to be located at "C:\Program Files\Faust\bin\faust.exe".

+To edit files, just make sure that the ".dsp" extension is assocated with your editor of choice.

 # Performance

 FaustVst is intended to provide a quick-iteration framework for working on Faust effects.
 While it does produce relatively well optimized code that is suitable for realtime testing, performance will be not as good as a compiled C++ effect.